Thogjo-dk/azure-docs/articles/virtual-machines/workloads/oracle/configure-azure-oci-networking.md

 1. Create a standard ExpressRoute circuit on your Azure subscription under a resource group.
     * While creating the ExpressRoute, choose **Oracle Cloud FastConnect** as the service provider.
 To create an ExpressRoute circuit, see the [step-by-step guide](../../../expressroute/expressroute-howto-circuit-portal-resource-manager.md).
     * An Azure ExpressRoute circuit provides granular bandwidth options, whereas FastConnect supports 1, 2, 5, or 10 Gbps.
 Therefore, it is recommended to choose one of these matching bandwidth options under ExpressRoute.
+(You can have lower speed on circuit in Azure 1 gbit is NOT required in azure to connect to OCI asynchronous speed is working.)
+    * Do not use unlimited, unless you transfer a lot of data, and even then calculate the cost before switching to unlimited

     ![Create ExpressRoute circuit](media/configure-azure-oci-networking/exr-create-new.png)
 1. Note down your ExpressRoute **Service key**.
 You need to provide the key while configuring your FastConnect circuit.